-Metro Cities recognizes the recommendations of a 2016 Inflow/Infiltration Task Force that support considering the use of a portion of the regional wastewater charge for private property inflow/infiltration mitigation.
+Metro Cities recognizes recommendations made by a 2016 Inflow/Infiltration Task Force that support considering the use of a portion of the regional wastewater charge for private property inflow/infiltration mitigation.
 Any proposal to utilize the wastewater fee for this purpose must include the opportunity for local officials to review and comment on specific proposals.